Twin Vee PowerCats Co. Announc - GuruFocus.com

 Forward-Looking Statements

 This press release contains certain forward-looking statements within the meaning of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
-These statements are identified by the use of the words "could," "believe," "anticipate," "intend," "estimate," "expect," "may," "continue," "predict," "potential," "project" and similar expressions that are intended to identify forward-looking statements and include statements regarding the Company's institutional support, the stock market creating an opportunity for the Company and maximizing the Company's balance sheet by potentially buying back up to $1,000,000 worth of shares of Twin Vee PowerCats Co stock.
+These statements are identified by the use of the words "could," "believe," "anticipate," "intend," "estimate," "expect," "may," "continue," "predict," "potential," "project" and similar expressions that are intended to identify forward-looking statements and include statements regarding Twin Vee launching its own line of Twin Vee branded apparel and accessories in the coming weeks, the the assortment of apparel and accessories to be offered and the collection being available on the Company's website later this month.
 These forward-looking statements are based on management's expectations and assumptions as of the date of this press release and are subject to a number of risks and uncertainties, many of which are difficult to predict that could cause actual results to differ materially from current expectations and assumptions from those set forth or implied by any forward-looking statements.
-Important factors that could cause actual results to differ materially from current expectations include, among others, the Company's ability to effect its stock buyback program as planned, and the risk factors described in the Company's Annual Report on Form 10-K for the year ended December 31, 2021, the Company's Quarterly Reports on Form 10-Q, the Company's Current Reports on Form 8-K and subsequent filings with the SEC.
+Important factors that could cause actual results to differ materially from current expectations include, among others the ability of the Company to launch its own line of Twin Vee branded apparel and accessories in the coming weeks, to provide the assortment of apparel and accessories anticipated and have the collection being available on the Company's website later this month, and the risk factors described in the Company's Annual Report on Form 10-K for the year ended December 31, 2021, the Company's Quarterly Reports on Form 10-Q, the Company's Current Reports on Form 8-K and subsequent filings with the SEC.
 The information in this release is provided only as of the date of this release, and the Company undertakes no obligation to update or revise publicly any forward-looking statements, whether as a result of new information, future events or otherwise, after the date on which the statements are made or to reflect the occurrence of unanticipated events, except as required by law.

 Contact: